tyranitar/bananas/README.md

 Deep Q-Learning agent learns how to navigate a world full of bananas.

+The agent in this project uses the following RL techniques:

+- Prioritized Experience Replay
+- Double DQN (DDQN)
+- Dueling DQN

 ## Overview

 To be successful in this environment, the RL agent must learn to collect yellow bananas (reward `+1`) while avoiding blue bananas (reward `-1`).